Engine (or pure C++) calling TypeScript

 {

-FString ReturnedString = NotifyWithStringRet.Execute("Some string");
+FString ReturnedString = NotifyWithStringRet.Execute("Example string");

-UE_LOG(LogTemp, Warning, TEXT("ReturnedString: %s"), *ReturnedString); // "Some string" + " with some extra characters"
+UE_LOG(LogTemp, Warning, TEXT("ReturnedString: %s"), *ReturnedString); // "Example string" + " with some extra characters"

 }